Canon 400D vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 400D does not offer wifi capability.
+In contrast, the 400D does not provide wifi capability.

-Both the 400D and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the 400D and the GX8 have been discontinued, but can regularly be found used on ebay.
 The 400D was replaced by the Canon 450D, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 400D and GX8 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 400D or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.